warpstreamlabs/gobuildcache/README.md

 # How it Works

 `gobuildcache` runs a server that processes commands from the Go compiler over stdin and writes results over stdout.
+Ultimately, `GET` and `PUT` commands are processed by remote backends like S3OZ, but first they're proxied through the local filesystem.

 ## Processing `GET` commands